 What about sleep?

 Do you know what a day without a nap does to your toddler?
 Sleep deprivation of your kiddo with autism can also cause several issues in their parents.
-All drivers should rest up in the days before embarking on this drive.
+All drivers should rest up in the days leading up to this drive.

 If you can book a hotel along the way and avoid driving at night when tired, consider that option.
 You have options if you don’t want to pay out of pocket.
-Most major hotel chains will give you a “free night” if you get their credit card.
+Most major hotel chains offer a “free night” if you sign up for their credit card.
 You can also consider using travel credit cards to generate points for free stays.

 How can you entertain the kids without breaking the bank?